 You are expected to develop original work for this course; therefore, unless authorized, you are expected to complete all course assignments without assistance from any source (except as specified).
 This also means that you may not submit course work you completed for another course to satisfy the requirements for this course.
+Also, you are not authorized to use the www.allmsu.com Web site to complete any course work in this course.
 In addition, plagiarism of written work is forbidden.
-It includes taking the work of another individual or source and presenting it as your own.
-This is considered plagiarism even if the source has given you permission to use their work, or the work is in the public domain (e.g., on the web).
+This includes taking the work of another individual or source and presenting it as your own.
+This is considered plagiarism even if the source has given you permission to use their work, or the work is in the public domain (e.g., on the Internet).
 Students who violate MSU academic integrity rules may receive a penalty grade, including a failing grade on the assignment or in the course; and may be reported to the Office of Academic Affairs and the Office of Student Affairs.
 Contact Dr. Thompson if you are unsure about the appropriateness of your course work.
 Or, for examples of what constitutes plagiarism, see: